How to Choose the Right HVAC Contractor in Birmingham

 For repair quotes: Verify that each quote is addressing the same problem with the same parts.
 A quote that replaces both the capacitor and contactor proactively is not directly comparable to a quote that replaces only the failed capacitor — the former is more expensive but may provide better long-term value.

 For installation quotes: Compare: equipment brand and model (look up the SEER2 rating and manufacturer warranty for each), whether Manual J load calculation is included, what ductwork work is included (new system on old leaky ducts performs worse than the specs suggest), installation warranty terms, and whether permit fees are included.
+If you don't yet know what tonnage you actually need, our guide on what size AC do I need in Birmingham walks through the load-calculation logic in plain English.

 Need HVAC Service?